 Legal obligation or public task under the Local Government Act.

-Access the information we hold about you
+Access the information we hold on them

 Erase the information